ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-04-30-track-11-getting-the-fish-back-together-pcb-remix.markdown

 [Click here to download the contents of the SD card that go with the code.](/projects/big-mouth-phatt-bass/sdcard.zip)

 The other limitation is that if I want to reprogram the device or add new songs, I'd need access to the ESP32 Devkit micro-USB socket and SD card, which requires taking the unit apart.
-As a quick and dirty solution, since we already have a hole drilled in the back, I chose to fit a USB cable and a microSD card "extender" so that both are accessible from the outside.
-This does the job although it's hardly neat; in future I may improve this to mount the SD card extender internally but accessible through a dedicated slot on the outside, and fit a bulkhead mounted microUSB socket.
+As a quick and dirty solution, since we already have a hole drilled in the back, I chose to fit a USB cable through it to make the ESP32 accessible from the outside.
+I did also experiment with a microSD card "extender" to bring that out as well, but struggled to get it working.
+In future I may improve this to mount an SD card extender internally but accessible through a dedicated slot on the outside (if I can get one working), and fit a bulkhead mounted microUSB socket.
 I can't un-drill my hole, but it would provide a neater solution for anyone following the guide in future.

 And that's about it!
 Nothing left to do but think of more silly things for a Billy Bass to sing and lip-sync to.